d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ### Fully-Connected Layers

-When applying BN to fully-connected layers, we usually inser BN after the affine transformation and before the nonlinear activation function.
+When applying BN to fully-connected layers, we usually insert BN after the affine transformation and before the nonlinear activation function.
 Denoting the input to the layer by $\mathbf{x}$, the linear transform (with weights $\theta$) by $f_{\theta}(\cdot)$,